 Out of that grew an impromptu collaboration with Johnny Dowd (who was also part of Beukorkest).
 Truus joined him on a short tour of Germany, Belgium and the Netherlands to perform as his trademark female vocalist that is part of his brilliant approach driven by strong lyrical prose with the humor of the absurd in an enticing mix of funk, soul, blues, rock , country and disco.

 Over the fall and winter months of 2011 / 2012 Truus has started her next studio project, driven by Johnny Dowd's direction and production.
 It promises to be an adventure of Psychedelia in an Industrial Blues / Jazz haze with Truus' torching vocals.

 At the same time she is collaborating with Solex on an album of Children's songs based on the unconventional outcome of fairy tales, where they make up their own endings to well and not well known stories.
 Intended for children, yet cool enough for all to be enjoyed.

 Spring and Winter 2012 found Truus in Europe for tours of Plus Instruments, as well as her Exotica repertoire along with Jimmy Virani and Toon Bressers.

-A brand new album "Trancesonics" was finished early 2013 for Plus Instruments which was entirely written and created by Truus, with select guest performances of Jimmy Virani on Theremin.
+"Trancesonics" was finished early 2013 for Plus Instruments which was entirely written and created by Truus, with select guest performances of Jimmy Virani on Theremin.
 It was released June 2013 on CD and Digital download.
 A limited edition will be released on Vinyl on Dutch label Blowpipe records, late fall. .